 ARTICLE 6.
 UNION DUES and AGENCY

-The Town agrees to deduct from the wages of any bargaining member who so authorizes in writing, union dues on each payroll cycle and to transmit such dues to an account designated by the Union.
-The amount to be deducted is equivalent to the exact amount adjusted quarterly per week from the employee(s)'s base pay.
+The Town agrees to deduct from the wages of any bargaining member who so authorizes in writing, union dues on each payroll cycle and to transmit such dues to an account designated by the Union each payroll cycle.